Fondation Recherches 3R - Page d'accueil

 Background and Aim

-Bioaccumulation is generally referred to as a process in which the chemical concentration in an organism achieves a level exceeding the one in the respiratory medium (in the case of fish: water), in the diet, or both (Arnot and Gobas 2006).
-The bioaccumulation process encompasses absorption, distribution, metabolism and excretion (ADME) of the chemical.
-While bioaccumulation occurs as a result of chemical uptake through all routes of chemical exposure, bioconcentration is a result of chemical exposure within the water but not of dietary uptake (Arnot and Gobas 2003).
-The extent to which chemicals bioaccumulate is expressed by quantities such as the Bioconcentration Factor (BCF), i.e. the ratio of steady-state chemical concentration in the organism versus chemical concentration in the respiratory media; the Bioaccumulation Factor (BAF) also considers chemical concentration in the food.
-In a regulatory context, bioaccumulative substances in fish are usually identified using BCF.
+Bioaccumulation is generally referred to as a process whereby the concentration of a chemical in an organism attains a level exceeding that in either the respiratory medium (in the case of fish: water), the diet, or both (Arnot and Gobas 2006).
+The bioaccumulation process embraces the absorption, the distribution, the metabolism and the excretion (ADME) of the substance.
+The bioaccumulation of a chemical is the result of its uptake via all routes of exposure, whereas the bioconcentration of a chemical is a consequence of the organism’s exposure to it in the external aqueous medium, not of its uptake in the diet (Arnot and Gobas 2003).
+The extent to which a chemical bioaccumulates is expressed in such terms as the Bioconcentration Factor (BCF) - which is the ratio between the steady state chemical concentration in the organism and the chemical concentration in the respiratory medium - or the Bioaccumulation Factor (BAF), which takes into account also the concentration of the chemical in the food.
+In a regulatory context, it is usually the BCF that is implemented to identify bioaccumulative substances in fish.
+The standard procedure that is adopted for determining the BCF-values of chemicals in fish is an in-vivo test, which is conducted in accordance with the Guideline 305 of the OECD (Organisation for Economic Co-operation and Development).
+For the performance of one test alone, as many as 108 fish have to be sacrificed.

-In recent years, various non-animal strategies for bioaccumulation assessment have been discussed.
-A critical issue in the implementation of non-animal based predictions of bioaccumulation is the incorporation of information on chemical biotransformation (de Wolf et al. 2007, Nichols et al. 2007, Weisbrod et al. 2009).
-This data in principle can be procured by in-silico models, in-chemico assays or metabolically competent in-vitro systems such as hepatic S9 preparations, microsomes or isolated hepatocytes.
+In recent years, various non-animal-based strategies for the assessment of bioaccumulation have been discussed.
+A critical issue in the implementation of such non-animal-based predictions of bioaccumulation is the incorporation of information relating to chemical biotransformation (de Wolf et al. 2007, Nichols et al. 2007, Weisbrod et al. 2009).
+In principle, this information can be procured using either in-silico models, in-chemico assays, or metabolically-competent in-vitro systems of, for example, hepatic S9-fractions, isolated hepatocytes or microsomes.
+The aim of this project was to evaluate the potential of an in-vitro assay involving piscine hepatocytes to furnish data on chemical biotransformation rates.

 Method and Results